 Botox vs Filler for Under Eye Wrinkles: Which Should You Choose?

-A variety of criteria influence the decision between Botox and fillers for under-eye wrinkles, including the cause of the creases, the type of results desired, and the length of the effects.
+A variety of criteria influence the decision between botox or fillers for under eye wrinkles, including the cause of the creases, the type of results desired, and the length of the effects.

 Both therapies achieve different aims, and understanding the difference will help you choose the best approach for your situation.